 Backgrounds

-The primary goal of your character's backstory is not to define every aspect of their past, but rather to determine their motivations and personal quests.
+The primary goal of your character's backstory is not to define every aspect of their past, but rather to determine their motivations for adventuring and personal quests.
 The total amount of backstory and character description should be at least 3-400 words.
 If you are unsure about what you need, or have trouble deciding, talk to the DM, and they will help you orientate your character in the world.

 Classes and levelling up